20 Tips for Mastering M365

-Stop over-allocating resources in Project 2016 using Resource Engagements, a new feature that replaces the Resource Plans function used in Project 2013.
+Stop over-allocating resources in Project for M365 using Resource Engagements, a feature that replaces the Resource Plans function used in Project 2013.
 Managers can now use Project with confidence, knowing that they have not created an over-dependence on vital resources.

 Resource managers using Project configure their Resource Pool so protect managers can submit accurate engagement requests.
 Resource managers receive and review requests and makes decisions based on available information.

 Note that the steps below may vary slightly depending on how your organization is integrating Project with M365.
 Some Resource functionality is currently only available in Project desktop.

 Use the following steps to create a Resource Pool:

 - Choose Blank Project and then choose the Resource tab.